GRADE FOUR - Curriculum

 - Students inquire into communicable and chronic diseases.

 - The fourth graders become inventors during the Invention Unit.
 There are many skills that one must acquire in becoming an inventor: creativity, curiosity, problem solving, persistence, and being open to criticism.
 Every fourth grade student will make a working invention for our Thomas Edison Day at Diamond Path.
-The fourth graders will also have the opportunity to participate in the District 196 Inventors Fair.

 - During the water unit, the students will do an inquiry into how water is essential for life.
 The students will investigate how usable water is affected by humans, the global effects of water pollution, and the properties of water and the water cycle.